Share your love

 sudo mysql_secure_installation

 You will be asked to enter the root password.
 Also, you will be asked to set a valid password component.
 And you will be asked if you want to change your root password.
-Answer them as your wish from their types y to continue.
+Answer them as you wish from their types y to continue.

 At this point, you can access your MySQL shell with the following command: